steveyiyo/blog.steveyi.net/content/en/posts/backblaze-b2.md

 author: "SteveYi"
 date: Mon, 11 May 2020 09:35:00 +0000
 draft: false
-tags: ['Object Storage', 'Website Logs']
+tags: ["Object Storage", "Website Logs"]
 ---

 When I was learning how to build a website, I considered a problem!